Can You Bring a Camera On a Plane 2023?

 Can I Put Camera In Checked Luggage?

-Do airlines Compensate camera or electronics damages?
+Why?
+Do even airlines compensate camera or electronics damages?

-Unfortunately, we cannot assume liability for jewelry, cash, camera equipment or other similar valuable items contained in checked or unchecked baggage on domestic flights.
+Unfortunately, we cannot assume liability for Jewelry, Cash, Camera Equipment or other similar valuable items contained in checked or unchecked baggage on domestic flights.

 Delta Airlines